sebastiandedeyne/sebastiandedeyne.com/content/posts/react-for-vue-developers.md

 </script>
 ```

-With React, you can "map" the array to a set of elements using the built in `React.map` function.
+With React, you can "map" the array to a set of elements using the built in `Array.map` function.

 ```jsx
 export default function Recipe({ ingredients }) {